Abdürrezzak Bedir Khan

-Abdürrezzak Bedir Khan (1864 in Constantinople – 1918) was an Ottoman diplomat, Kurdish politician and a member of the Bedir Khan family.
+Abdürrezzak Bedir Khan (1864 in Constantinople – 1918) was an Ottoman Kurdish diplomat, politician and a member of the Bedir Khan family.

 Education

 After he graduated from school, he entered into the Ottoman administration, following his father to the sanjak Aydin, where his father has been appointed as the Governor.
 After it was not possible for him to pursue his studies in Europe, he accepted an offer to complete his formation as an Ottoman diplomat in the Foreign Ministry of the Ottoman Empire in 1885.

 Diplomatic career

 In 1889, he was sent to Saint Petersburg in the Russian Empire to work for one year in the Ottoman Consulate as a secretary.
 As he returned to Constantinople, he asked for more work and was offered an office at the Consulate in Tehran.
 It was a post he eventually was not able to assume as he was called back to Constantinople.
 He didn't comply with the demand and left for the Russian Empire, in which he wanted to settle in Yerevan.
 Through his diplomatic relations he established during his time at the consulate in Saint Petersburg, he managed to arrive in Tiflis but his plans to live in Yerevan were dashed due to pressures from the Ottoman Empire.
-From Tiflis he began a wide journey over Batumi, Kiev and then also the United Kingdom, before his father Necib Bedir Khan compelled him to return to Constantinople in 1894.
+From Tiflis he began a wide journey over Batumi, Kiev and then also the United Kingdom, before his father Mustafa Bedir Khan compelled him to return to Constantinople in 1894.
 Back in the Ottoman capital, he was given a post in the office of the master of ceremonies in Constantinople.
 As such he got to know several European diplomats to which he retained long-lasting cordial relations.
 In January 1906 he had a dispute with members of the Ottoman bureaucracy opposed to the renovation of the street leading to Abdürrezzaks house in Şişli.
-Abdürrezzak then sequestrated Ahmed Ağa, who opposed the renovation which prompted Ridvan Pasha to sent fifty followers of him to attack Abdürrezzak household.
+Abdürrezzak then sequestrated Ahmed Ağa, who opposed the renovation which prompted Ridvan Pasha to send fifty followers of him to attack Abdürrezzak household.
 Ridvans men have killed a servant of Abdürrezzak, managed to liberate Ahmed Ağa.
 He then also achieved to defend himself from reprisals by Abdürrezzak who complained about their actions to Sultan Abdul Hamid II.
-This then lead Abdürrezzak to encourage the assassination of Rıdvan Pasha following which he was dismissed, sentenced and imprisoned in Tripoli, (in present day Libya) in 1906.
+This then lead Abdürrezzak to encourage the assassination of Rıdvan Pasha following which he was dismissed, sentenced and imprisoned in Tripoli, (in present-day Libya) in 1906.
 Other members of the Bedir Khan family were sent into exile for this accusation.
 Following the Young Turk Revolution in 1908, he was not pardoned and permitted to return from exile as other members of the Bedir Khans and remained in detention until he was released in 1910.
 The same year, he applied for asylum to the Russian Empire citing the German General Helmuth von Moltke, (who met with Abdürrezzak's father Bedir Khan in the 1830s) as a reference.